material-components/material-components-android/docs/components/FloatingToolbar.md

 </com.google.android.material.floatingtoolbar.FloatingToolbarLayout>
 ```

+This behavior will be disabled when Talkback is enabled for a11y reasons.
+See [how to make floating toolbars accessible](#making-floating-toolbar-accessible).

 Note that the default M3 style is the horizontal standard color styling.
 Vibrant color or vertical styles should be explicitly set on the `FloatingToolbarLayout`.
 M3 stylings for specific components may also be defined, such as for icon buttons.
 These are recommended to be set explicitly on the corresponding components inside `FloatingToolbarLayout`.
 See the full list of [styles](https://github.com/material-components/material-components-android/tree/master/lib/java/com/google/android/material/floatingtoolbar/res/values/styles.xml).

 API and source code: